-Devin Cogger is a Portland-based artist currently exploring a studio practice in painting influenced by modes of Biomorphic Abstraction with Surrealist tendencies.
+I'm a Portland-based artist currently exploring a studio practice in painting influenced by modes of Biomorphic Abstraction with Surrealist tendencies.

 I think a lot of my work reads like a terrarium—densely populated with orbicular and curvilinear forms, appearing to throb with a kind of squelching effervescence, and squirming with restless oscillation and omnidirectional scuttling.

-I explore the capacity for color to provide context to the work in that the dominant chromatic hues are made to correspond with a specific habitat or ecosystem, for instance tinted phthalocyanine blues can connote an aquatic setting ranging from coral reefs to glacial biomes, earthly umbers can speak to soil samples, cavernous voids, and similar subterranean spaces, whereas burnt sienna scumbles can evoke sensations of the flesh and mammalian dermal tissue.
+I explore the capacity for color to provide context to the work in that the dominant chromatic hues are made to correspond with a specific habitat or ecosystem.
+For instance, tinted phthalocyanine blues with a touch of titanium dioxide can connote an aquatic setting ranging from coral reefs to glacial biomes.
+Similarly, earthly umbers can speak to soil samples, cavernous voids, and subterranean spaces, whereas burnt sienna scrambles can evoke sensations of the flesh and mammalian dermal tissue.